SENJEN 24/7 Mini Santoku – Sharpness in a Compact Size

-The SENJEN 24/7 Mini Santoku is a compact and versatile kitchen knife with a blade length of 130 mm, perfect for precision tasks.
-Made from German stainless steel (1.4116) with a hardness of 55-57 HrC, it weighs only 105 grams.
-The beautiful walnut handle gives the knife a unique and exclusive look.
+The SENJEN 24/7 Mini Santoku is a compact and versatile kitchen knife with a blade length of 130 mm, perfect for precision work.
+The knife is made from German stainless steel (1.4116) with a hardness of 55–57 HrC and weighs just 105 grams.
+The beautiful walnut handle gives the knife a unique and refined appearance.

-Ideal for precise cutting of vegetables, fruits, and smaller pieces of meat or fish, where control and maneuverability are essential.
+Ideal for precise cutting of vegetables, fruit, and smaller pieces of meat or fish, where control and manoeuvrability are essential.

-Weighing just 105 grams, the Mini Santoku knife fits comfortably in your hand, even during extended use.
-Its compact size makes it a great choice for smaller kitchens or as a supplement to larger knives.
-The German stainless steel ensures a good balance between sharpness and durability, and the knife is easy to maintain with a regular honing steel.
+Weighing just 105 grams, the Mini Santoku sits comfortably in your hand, even during extended use.
+Its compact size makes it an excellent choice for smaller kitchens or as a complement to larger knives.
+The German stainless steel ensures a good balance between sharpness and durability, and the knife is easy to maintain with a standard honing steel.

-Each SENJEN 24/7 Mini Santoku is crafted with meticulous care.
-The walnut handle provides a warm, natural feel and a solid grip.
-As the knife is handmade, each piece features slight variations in the handle's color and thickness, giving your knife a unique touch.
-The beautiful ring rivet completes the classic design.
+Each SENJEN 24/7 Mini Santoku is assembled with careful craftsmanship.
+The walnut handle offers a warm, natural look and a secure grip.
+As the knife is handmade, each example features slight variations in the handle's colour and thickness, giving your knife a truly unique character.
+The elegant mosaic pin completes the classic design.

 Blade length: 130 mm